 Readers browsing for useful content do not care if the link was dofollow or nofollow.
 They don’t know anyways and you cannot find out unless you see the page HTML code or use SEO toolbars to check the link follow the status.

 Thus any highly popular page generating significant traffic will generate significant traffic for outbound links going out of that website!

-2. Exposure from higher authority websites
+2. Exposure to higher authority websites

-The very fact that the article was published on a reputed website with a backlink to your website I think is enough evidence that the higher reputation website thought your content was good enough to be put up on their website.
+The very fact that the article was published on a reputed website with a backlink to your website I think is enough evidence that the higher-reputation website thought your content was good enough to be put up on their website.
 A link back to your site is a common courtesy to identify the author and give credit.

-You get exposure for your content to a large number of readers which might get you many more social media followers if they like your content and as they browse through to look at your other writings on your site, just to become long term readers and a part of your community.
+You get exposure for your content to a large number of readers which might get you many more social media followers if they like your content and as they browse through to look at your other writings on your site, just to become long-term readers and a part of your community.

 3. Nofollow links are now a hint for Google

-Google team recently revisited the following ability of nofollow links and they said that Google will consider even nofollow links as a hint in rankings.
+Google’s team recently revisited the following ability of nofollow links and they said that Google will consider even nofollow links as a hint in rankings.
 This also means that they will continue to crawl these nofollow links although they might still not attach as much relevance for endorsement and search engine rankings.

 In most cases, the move to a hint model won’t change the nature of how we treat such links.
 We’ll generally treat them as we did with nofollow before and not consider them for ranking purposes.